 If you recall from the last post, I had been having some problems with the buffer amp in the VFO not buffering too well.
 Jim K4AHO suggested that I capacitively couple the output of the VFO to the input of the buffer instead of coupling it resisitively.
 He also suggested a high-value resistor from the gate of the buffer JFET to ground to act as a self-biasing resistor.
 This cured the problem nicely – on terminating the output of the buffer with a 51 ohm resistor and touching it with a screwdriver, there was no noticeable shift in VFO frequency (unlike before).
 The output from the VFO transistor was a nice sine wave:

-The output from the buffer transistor when terminated with a 50 ohm resistor was a little less than ideal though:
+Here’s the output from the buffer transistor when terminated with a 50 ohm resistor:

 The above waveform is about 0.9V pk-pk which, by my calculations, across a 51 ohm resistor, translates into around 2mW – just +3dBM, which is a little low for a level 7 diode ring mixer.
 Also, that waveform – I don’t know how important it is that the VFO buffer outputs a clean sine wave into a 50 ohm load, but I’d sure like to see it.

 I decided to press on and see if I could finish the transmitter.
 This is where I got:

 If you saw the earlier iteration of this board from a previous post, you’ll see that I have removed the on-board VFO.
 In it’s place is the mic amp for the TX section.
 I also built the TX driver and TX final.
 The TX seemed to be generating a pretty nice-sounding DSB signal from the driver using a 2N3904 in place of the originally-specified BC238 device.
 G4JST very kindly offered me a VN66AF (the device originally specified for the final) for my experimenting, but I wanted to adapt the circuit to use the commonly available IRF510.
 Heck – you can even get ‘em at Radio Shack.